NoahSch1999/aZeroEngine/ReadME.md

 ### Planned Features
 Already in my old project but has to be implemented here:

- - Deferred rendering
+ - Deferred rendering (will probably be skipped for a more modern rendering technique)
- - Per-entity outlines
+ - Per-entity outlines (post process)
- - Color-based entity picking
+ - Color-based entity picking (optional)
  - Scene save/load
  - Material transparency maps
  - Entity parenting